zkorum/.github/profile/README.md

 - report and suspend/ban users
 - use natural language processing as much as possible to detect bad behavior.

-Because users are verified and can only have one account per discussion group, getting banned is bigger of a deal than with existing social medias.
+Because users are verified and can only have two accounts per discussion group (one anonymous + eventually the public identifier), getting banned is bigger of a deal than with existing social medias.
 I presume that together with having 0% bots, it is enough to drastically diminish the amount of bad actors compared to existing social networks.

 No doxxing of government ID is enabled: private information never leaves the user's personal devices.